ytsaurus/ytsaurus-identity-sync/README.md

 ## Official release
 To issue an official release of app — create new release at the [releases](https://github.com/ytsaurus/ytsaurus-identity-sync/releases) tab with some release notes.
-For the app release create a tag matching pattern `release/X.X.X`.
+For the release create a tag matching pattern `release/X.X.X`.
-For the chart release create a tag matching pattern `release-helm/X.X.X`.
 Images will be build automatically on release tag creation.

 ## Development releases